tixy74/devops/TP03/README.md

   </VirtualHost>
   ```
   So localhost/api redirects to the backend, and localhost to the front end
-- Change the `.env.production` with that : `VUE_APP_API_URL=localhost/api`
+- Change the frontend .env.production for : `VUE_APP_API_URL=timothee.labrosse.takima.cloud/api`
 - Publish on the domain with : `ansible-playbook -i ansible/inventories/setup.yml ansible/playbook.yml`
-- Change the frontend .env.production for : `VUE_APP_API_URL=timothee.labrosse.takima.cloud/api`
 - Check if it works on http://timothee.labrosse.takima.cloud and http://timothee.labrosse.takima.cloud/api.
 It works !
 - Delete the images the rebuild with ansible : `ssh -i id_rsa centos@timothee.labrosse.takima.cloud` and in the ssh :
   ```